weaviate/weaviate-io/developers/weaviate/installation/gcp-marketplace.md

 ### Configuration & Cluster creation

 :::warning TODO
-Review the below admonition section about immutable settings re: GCP application, and list variables & suggested config as appropriate.
+- Review the below admonition section about immutable settings re: GCP application, and list variables & suggested config as appropriate.
+- What GCP Regions are supported?
 :::

 :::info Before you get started